Ashok0/AtomicHeart-UEVR/README.md

 ## Known Issues
 1) The cursor is slightly misaligned when using Nora and Lock puzzles.
+2) The player's upper arms bones are not hidden when playing the DLC.
-2) The Midas Glove Skin DLC will break floating hands.
+3) The Midas Glove Skin DLC will break floating hands.
-3) Some button prompts are incorrect.
+4) Some button prompts are incorrect.

 ## Credits
 Special thanks to Praydog, Gwizdek, Pande4360, DJ, and Jbusfield.